nmorey/git-maintain/README.md

 ## Stealing commits

-This uses the git-topic-branches 'steal-stable-commits' script originally available here https://git.kernel.org/pub/scm/linux/kernel/git/sashal/stable-tools.git/tree/
+This uses a ruby version of the 'steal-stable-commits' script originally available here https://git.kernel.org/pub/scm/linux/kernel/git/sashal/stable-tools.git/tree/

 It allows to automatically cherry-pick commits that have been marked as fixing a bug in your branch.